Chairman of Leadership Council

 Rick White serves as the chief technology officer for Sotera Defense Solutions responsible for architecting and implementing industry-leading IT solutions to enhance the company’s operations.
 He leads the development of innovative and differentiated solutions to assist Sotera’s customers in meeting their mission-related information and technology challenges.

-A retired Navy Captain, White has over 35 years of experience working in national security.
+A retired Navy captain, White has over 35 years of experience working in national security.
 Prior to Sotera, White was CTO at Wyle Information Systems, tasked with developing go-to-market solutions.
-Prior to Wyle IS, White was VP and managing partner for Navy, Justice and intelligence community Accounts with Gartner Federal Consulting group.
+Prior to Wyle IS, White was VP and managing partner for the navy, justice and intelligence community accounts with Gartner Federal Consulting.

 Founding Chairman of Big Data Council

 Previously, Shiffman served as SVP and general manager at L-3 Communications.
-While at L-3, Shiffman developed a global strategy and an organizational design for a $4 billion business group to diversity into new security markets, and he turned around a $100 million business unit by focusing business structure, processes, and human capital on risk management and resiliency solutions.
+While at L-3, Shiffman developed a global strategy and an organizational design for a $4 billion business group to diversify into new security markets, and he turned around a $100 million business unit by focusing business structure, processes and human capital on risk management and resiliency solutions.

 Chairman of General Managers Council

-Prior to Vencore’s acquisition of QinetiQ NA in May 2014, Sutton was the EVP and GM for Mission Solutions servicing Civilian, Homeland, Intelligence, and Defense programs and acting president of Cyveillance Inc. Prior to his operational role, Sutton led QNA’s Business Development team.
-Prior to QinetiQ, from 2010 to 2011, Sutton led federal business for Global Crossing, which was a rapid-growth element highly valued in the 2011 sale of GLBC to Level 3 Communications.
-John has extensive experience in systems integration, software, telecommunications and cyber security services to federal and commercial clients.
+Prior to Vencore’s acquisition of QinetiQ NA in May 2014, Sutton was the EVP and GM for Mission Solutions servicing civilian, homeland, intelligence and defense programs and acting president of Cyveillance Inc. Prior to his operational role, Sutton led QNA’s business development team.
+Prior to QinetiQ, Sutton led federal business for Global Crossing, which was a rapid-growth element highly valued in the 2011 sale of GLBC to Level 3 Communications.
+Sutton has extensive experience in systems integration, software, telecommunications and cybersecurity services to federal and commercial clients.